BCACTF/chall-repo-template/CHALL_YAML_GUIDE.md

 ### What is a chall.yaml file?

 A `chall.yaml` file contains information about a specific challenge.
-Each challenge is **required** to have a chall.yaml file in the root of the challenge directory.
+Each challenge is **required** to have a `chall.yaml` file in the root of the challenge directory.

 ARCS uses the information in the `chall.yaml` file to display the challenge's description, points, author, showing file attachments, etc. on the CTF website.
 It will also host service challenges (if specified) and will automatically add a link to the challenge's service on the CTF website.

+See [the example challenge's chall.yaml file](/example/chall.yaml) for an example of a complete and basic `chall.yaml` file.

 ## Fields